Blue Bombers Forum

 This would be a great opportunity for a restaurant/lounge to be official viewing party headquarters for teams or for the entire league.

-Quote from: Sir Blue and Gold on Today at 05:04:25 PMDon't think more people will watch on DAZN.
+Quote from: Sir Blue and Gold on May 28, 2026, 05:04:25 PMDon't think more people will watch on DAZN.
 Probably less people watch those games but they end up making more money due to how licensing works.
 It also works to create some accountability and competition within the broadcast partners which IS a very good outcome and will keep Bell/TSN honest.
 They aren't the only game in town.
 Also allows the league to slowly get the CFL audience used to DAZN should they want to continue to change the broadcast mix in Canada over time if that's where the money is.

 DAZN is hoping to pick up CFL viewers subscriptions, and get more content to retain current users.
 And unlike the first kick at the can, they've improved dramatically.
 I guess the first playoff game month will tell them if they hooked any new viewers.